 After the first 7 days, the brain begins to heal and return to normal function.
 While the withdrawal symptoms have fully passed it is at this point when any physical or psychological ailments that have developed need to be addressed.
 This is typically the time when you would enter into an inpatient or outpatient treatment program.

 Due to the nature of heroin withdrawal and the symptoms associated with it, detoxing from heroin should be done under the care and supervision of trained medical professionals.
-It is recommended that heroin detox be done at either a local medical facility that is set up to accommodate detoxing, a dedicated detox center, or a treatment center that also offers detox services such as Northern Illinois Recovery Center.
-As you can imagine, based on the symptoms listed above, attempting to self-detox can be uncomfortable and even potentially dangerous, leading to an increased chance of a relapse.
+It’s recommended that heroin detox be done at an addiction recovery center that offers detox services such as Northern Illinois Recovery Center.
+Attempting to self-detox can be uncomfortable and even potentially dangerous, leading to an increased chance of a relapse, so you should not quit cold turkey.

-By undergoing professional heroin detox, you will have access to around-the-clock medical care as well as other services that can only be provided in a professional detox setting.
+By undergoing medically supervised detox, you will have access to around-the-clock medical care as well as other services that can only be provided in a professional detox setting.

 What Is Medical Detox and Is It Used During Heroin Detox?

-Detoxing off certain substances, such as heroin and other opioids, can come with more extreme and potentially dangerous withdrawal symptoms than others.
+Detoxing off certain substances, such as heroin and other opioids, can come with more extreme symptoms and potentially life-threatening complications.
 In order to help alleviate some of these symptoms and make the entire withdrawal and detox process more comfortable and safe, medical detox or medication-assisted detox will often be used.

-When the withdrawal symptoms peak at the 2-3 day mark and become their most intense, it is not uncommon to be prescribed a combination of non-narcotic pain relievers, antidepressants or anti-anxiety medications, and in some cases even a milder opioid such as suboxone or methadone.
+When the withdrawal symptoms peak at the 2-3 day mark and become their most intense, it’s not uncommon to be prescribed a combination of non-narcotic pain relievers, antidepressants or anti-anxiety medications, and in some cases even a milder opioid such as suboxone or methadone.
+These medications help relieve discomfort, reduce cravings, and prevent relapse.

 What Happens After Detox Has Been Completed?

-Once heroin detox has been completed, the next step is to enter into a treatment program.
+Once heroin detox has been completed, the next step is to enter into a heroin addiction treatment program.
 Based on your needs and what your treatment professional recommends, you will enter either an inpatient, outpatient, or partial hospitalization program.
+When you come to Northern Illinois Recover Center for substance use disorder treatment, we develop a comprehensive treatment plan for you.

 Those entering an inpatient treatment program will live at the facility for the duration of their treatment.
-By living at the treatment center, it cuts down greatly on the temptations that one might experience during their daily lives to use again.
+Living at the treatment center limits temptations that one might experience during their daily lives to use again.
 Inpatient treatment provides all the necessary therapy services as well as additional services such as access to medical care and even nutrition.

 At Northern Illinois Recovery Center, we offer the following treatment and therapy programs to those who are enrolled in our inpatient program: